Garages - Hydraulic Lifts - General Information

 - Inspect and service controls and equipment regularly according to manufacturer's instructions.

-- Check packing nuts and surface bolts around cylinders on hydraulic hoists as recommended in manufacturer's manual.
+- Check packing nuts and surface bolts around cylinders on hydraulic hoists as recommended in the manufacturer's manual.

 - Inspect pistons for dirt, damage or other abnormal conditions regularly.

-- Lubricate the hoist and check for the tightness of fasteners.
+- Lubricate the hoist and check for the tightness of the fasteners.

-- Check the hydraulic fluid level and change hydraulic oil according to manufacturer's directions (frequency, type of oil, etc.).
+- Check the hydraulic fluid level and change hydraulic oil according to the manufacturer's directions (frequency, type of oil, etc.).

 - Check cables, lift pads and adaptors for wear.

-- Ensure surface mounted lifts are anchored appropriately.
+- Make sure surface-mounted lifts are anchored appropriately.
 Inspect the anchor bolts and the floor for cracks.

 - Check for bent arms, cracks in welds or damage or wear.
 Check for cracked or loose fittings that may allow the hose to detach.

-- Replace damaged parts with those recommended by lift manufacturer.
+- Replace damaged parts with those recommended by the lift manufacturer.

 - Only properly trained lift service personnel should repair hydraulic lifts.

 - Use lift adaptors designed for contact on the lifts.

-- Ensure that the lift area is clean and free of oil, tools, equipment, hoses, wires, etc. before a car or truck is driven into the work area.
+- Make sure that the lift area is clean and free of oil, tools, equipment, hoses, wires, etc., before a car or truck is driven into the work area.

 - Make sure that the weight of the vehicle does not exceed the lift capacity of the hydraulic lift.